cicixuxy/MTPG/README.md

 # "Learning Artistic Image Aesthetics from Multi-level Text Prompts Generation".

+## Abstract
+Artistic Image Aesthetics Assessment (AIAA) aims to emulate human artistic perception to evaluate the aesthetics of artistic images.
+Due to the highly specialized nature of human artistic perception, obtaining large-scale aesthetic annotations for model analysis presents significant challenges.
+Furthermore, the subjectivity of artistic aesthetics makes it difficult for existing AIAA methods to quantify aesthetic scores solely based on visual features.
+To address the two challenges, we introduce an AIAA model based on multi-level text prompts generation.
+Firstly, we leverage a text promptbased self-supervised learning approach to augment artistic image data and adopt a multi-task learning paradigm to pretrain our multi-modal AIAA model.
+To further capture the abstract aesthetic characteristics of artistic images, we then adopt a domain-specific multi-modal large language model
+(MLLM) to simulate human artistic perception and generate aesthetic textual descriptions for images, and employ a multimodal fusion module to integrate image features with the text features of artistic aesthetics for better feature representation.
+Finally, the proposed multi-modal AIAA model is trained by text-prompt learning based on the aesthetic quality levels of artistic images.
+By generating multi-level text prompts, our method can introduce human-perceived artistic aesthetic knowledge and obtain a more effective AIAA model.
+Experimental results on several AIAA datasets demonstrate that our method is superior to the state-of-the-art AIAA methods.
+Our source code can be found in the supplementary material.

 * Our model is implemented with Python 3.8

 * demo.py for predicting the scores of two artistic images by using MTPG-AIAA model.